digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

-# Gitops stack using DOKS and Flux CD
+# Gitops stack using DigitalOcean Kubernetes and Flux CD

-This blueprint will guide you step by step on how to spin up a single DOKS (DigitalOcean Kubernetes) cluster and Flux CD for managing application deployments in a GitOps fashion.
-In the end we will also tell [Flux CD](https://fluxcd.io) to perform a basic deployment of the now ubiquitous `busybox` Docker application.
+This blueprint will guide you on how to use [Flux](https://fluxcd.io) to manage application deployments on a DigitalOcean Kubernetes (DOKS) cluster in a GitOps fashion.
+In the end, we will also tell [Flux CD](https://fluxcd.io) to perform a basic deployment of the now ubiquitous `busybox` Docker application.

-[Terraform](https://www.terraform.io) was chosen to write `infrastructure as code` using declarative configuration files which allows for concise descriptions of resources using blocks, arguments, and expressions.
-In our guide it will be responsible with spinning up the DOKS (DigitalOcean Kubernetes) cluster as well as [Flux CD](https://fluxcd.io).
+We use [Terraform](https://www.terraform.io) to write `infrastructure as code` using declarative configuration files which allows for concise descriptions of resources using blocks, arguments, and expressions.
+It will be responsible with spinning up the DOKS (DigitalOcean Kubernetes) cluster as well as Flux.

-[Flux CD](https://fluxcd.io) is used for managing the `Continuous Delivery` of applications inside the DigitalOcean Kubernetes cluster as well as a `Gitops` enabler.
+Flux is used for managing the `Continuous Delivery` of applications inside the DigitalOcean Kubernetes cluster and enable GitOps.

 ## Bootstrapping DOKS and Flux CD

-This section contains information about how we can bootstrap **DOKS** and **Flux CD** via **Terraform** using **Github** as a SCM provider and source of truth.
-The bootstrap process will create for us a DOKS cluster alongside with a new Github repository and branch where all the manifests used to provision [Flux CD](https://fluxcd.io) will be stored.
-The same repository will be used to store our Kubernetes custom application deployment manifests that will be managed automatically via [Flux CD](https://fluxcd.io).
+This section contains information about how we can bootstrap DOKS and Flux via Terraform using GitHub as a SCM provider and source of truth.
+The bootstrap process will create a DOKS cluster alongside with a new Github repository and branch where all the manifests used to provision Flux will be stored.
+The same repository will be used to store our Kubernetes custom application deployment manifests that will be managed automatically via Flux.

 ### Requirements

 1. A DigitalOcean [account](https://cloud.digitalocean.com) to create the access keys and provision the DOKS cluster.
 2. A [Github](https://github.com/) account.
-3. A git client has to be installed as well depending on the distro.

-    E.g.: on MacOS it can be installed via Homebrew:
+3. A [git client](https://git-scm.com/downloads).
+For example, use the following commands on MacOS:
     ```bash
     brew info git
     brew install git
     ```

-4. [Terraform](https://www.terraform.io/downloads.html) must be installed next.

-    E.g.: on MacOS it can be installed via Homebrew:
+4. [Terraform](https://www.terraform.io/downloads.html).
+For example, use the following commands to install on MacOS:
     ```bash
     brew info terraform
     brew install terraform